abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Horizontal composition of natural transformation](../11_natural_transformations/horizontal_composition_squares.svg)

 We have to have two more squares, corresponding to the two morphisms that are the components of the $\alpha$ natural transformation.
-However, these morphisms connect the objects that are the target of the two functors, objects that we already drew on our diagram, so rather than drawing them again, we just draw the connections between them.
+However, these morphisms connect the objects that are the target of the two functors, objects that we already have on our diagram, so we just have to draw the connections between them.

 ![Horizontal composition of natural transformation](../11_natural_transformations/horizontal_composition.svg)